 Nyama Choma, meaning “barbecued meat”, is Kenya’s unofficial national dish.
 Everyone that can afford meat in Kenya enjoys a good dose of Nyama Choma now and then.
 Nyama Choma is Kenya’s version of roasted meat on the grill.
 Carnivore restaurant in Nairobi offers rumps of beef, legs of lamb, chops, sausages, ribs, crocodile, ostrich, chicken livers, and gizzards.
 Guests sit down and bring meat hanging off Maasai swords.

 For a great cup of coffee head to a branch of the Nairobi Java House, one of the best coffee chains on the continent.
 Try the nutty Kenyan AA blend, or the Ethiopian Coffee and pick up some beans to take home.

 Climb aboard and hold on as the driver races his rivals through the city traffic.

 About the writer:

 I am Pamela Lorraine Valera, 28 years old, married.
-I am an Operating Room Nurse by profession, but I love travelling so much.
-When I got married to my Orthopedic Surgeon husband, I resigned from work and I am currently working as a tele-nurse.
+I am an Operating Room Nurse by profession, but I love traveling so much.
+When I got married to my Orthopedic Surgeon husband, I resigned from work and I am currently working as a Tele nurse.
 I can travel anytime and anywhere with my current job since I only need an internet connection to gain access to my work.
 I also love to take pictures, bake cakes and pastries and cook!

-THIS IS AN ENTRY FOR THE 1ST YEAR ANNIVERSARY TRAVEL WRITING CONTEST OF TWO MONKEYS TRAVEL GROUP
+THIS IS AN ENTRY FOR THE 1ST ANNIVERSARY TRAVEL WRITING CONTEST OF THE TWO MONKEYS TRAVEL GROUP

 Are you on Pinterest?
 Pin these!